Lady Kitt 2020-21

 Policy "Exchange Rates"

-These words were chosen during socially engaged workshops with members and staff from various arts groups / organisations in the North East.
-They aim to capture a simple phrase which communicates a potential starting point / focus for EDI policy creation.
+Words are chosen during socially engaged workshops with members and staff from arts groups / organisations.
+They aim to capture a simple phrase which communicates a potential starting point or focus for EDI / environmental policy creation.

 The methodology of painstakingly hand making the work offers time to deeply consider the implications of the phrase on an organisation / group and collectively create a tribute to/ creative declaration of this principle.